-"Over the arch, and separated from it by an ornamental panel bearing the figures 1900, is the casement window of the second story, with decorated lintel and jambs.
-The lintel has a central keystone and is supported by two heavy mullions and consoles, cornice and parapet are all of iron.
-The beauty of the building is greatly enchanted by the two doric pilasters on either side of the façade which are based on large blocks of stone and support the cornice, and with the cornice, enclose the arch and the casement.
-The door steps are solid blocks of granite 11 feet long.
+Over the arch, and separated from it by an ornamental panel bearing the figures 1900, is the casement window of the second story, with decorated lintel and jambs.
+The lintel has a central keystone and is supported by two heavy mullions and consoles.
+Large brackets and a brick frieze form the special features of the cornice, which is supported by a low parapet.
+Panel, lintel, jambs, mullions, consoles, cornice and parapet are all of iron.
+The beauty of the building is greatly enhanced by the two Doric pilasters on either side of the façade which are based on large blocks of stone and support the cornice, and, with the cornice, enclose the arch and the casement.
+The door steps are solid blocks of granite 14 feet long.
 The brick used on the front is red sand, of a shade which perfectly harmonizes with the limestone of the arch and the iron work.

-"The Director' room is at the rear of the vault, separated from the counting-room by glass screen and doors.
+The director's room is at the rear of the vault, separated from the counting-room by glass screen and doors.
 It is furnished in heavy oak, has a ceiling 11 feet high and derives light from rear windows.
-The counter and fixtures of the banking room are of the Louis XV style, hand carved, and are very handsome.
+The counter and fixtures of the banking room are of the Louis XV style, hand carved and are very handsome.
 The ceiling, which is 16 feet high, is steel, of an ornamental pattern, and of a delicate cream color.
 The color of the walls is in harmony.

-"A quite noticeable and interesting fact in connection with this building is that from beginning to end it is the product of local skill.
-The architect by whom the structure was designed and its erection supervised was Paul Reese, a grandson of the first Cashier of the Bank; the masonry was in charge of Samuel J. Stone; J. Webster Ebaugh was the carpenter; the iron decorations was put in place by Gilbert & Gehr; the plastering was done by Joshua Stevenson, and the painting by Samuel K. Yingling.
+A quite noticeable and interesting fact in connection with this building is that from beginning to end it is the production of local skill.
+The architect by whom the structure was designed and its erection supervised was Paul Reese, a grandson of the first cashier of the bank; the masonry was in charge of Samuel J. Stone; J. Webster Ebaugh was the carpenter; the iron decorations were put in place by Gilbert & Gehr; the plastering was done by Joshua Stevenson, and the painting by Samuel K. Yingling.

-"What is now the Farmers and Mechanics' National Bank of Westminster was originally the Farmers and Mechanics' Bank of Carroll County, and was chartered by the Legislature of Maryland, February 27th 1850.
-The originators of the Bank were Jacob Mathias and Jacob Reese, the former of whom became its first President and the latter its first Cashier.
-Among the prominent men named in the act of incorporation were Joshua Smith, William Bachman, David Cassell, John Roop, David H. Shriver, John Smith, of Wakefield, Sterling Galt, John Roberts, John Swope, Joshua C. Gist and John B. Boyle.
-Immediately after the organization was completed the Directors appointed a committee to secure an eligible location of the erection of a banking house.
-This committee reported on the 25th of October, 1850, that they had purchased for \$2300, the house and lot of ground then occupied by Capt.
-John McCollum, on Main Street, near Court.
-Work was at once begun on a bank-building which was to be connected with the McCollum house and to have a frontage of 18 feet and a depth of 30 feet.
-In January, 1851, the building was completed by the contractors.
-Wampler & Evans, and occupied by the bank till August, 1900 when it was demolished to make room for the new edifice described above.
+What is now the Farmers and Mechanics National Bank of Westminster was originally the Farmers and Mechanics Bank of Carroll County and was chartered by the Legislature of Maryland February 27th, 1850.
+The originators of the bank were Jacob Mathias and Jacob Reese, the former of whom became its first president and the latter its first cashier.
+Among the prominent men named in the act of incorporation were Joshua Smith, William Bachman, David Cassell, John Roop, David H. Shriver, John Smith of Wakefield, Sterling Galt, John Roberts, John Swope, Joshua C. Gist and John B. Boyle.
+Immediately after the organization was completed the directors appointed a committee to secure an eligible location for the erection of a banking-house.
+This committee reported on the 25th of October, 1850, that they had purchased, for \$2,300, the house and lot of ground then occupied by Capt.
+John McCollum, on Main street, near Court.
+Work was at once begun on a bank building, which was to be connected with the McCollum house and to have a frontage of 18 feet and a depth of 30 feet.
+In January, 1851, the building was completed by the contractors, Wampler & Evans, and occupied by the bank till August, 1900, when it was demolished to make room for the new edifice described above.